zpxp/polybar-dwm-module/README.md

 static const int usealtbar          = 1;        /* 1 means use non-dwm status bar */
 static const char *altbarclass = "Polybar";     /* Alternate bar class name */
 ```
-If you're polybar is to be displayed on the bottom of the monitor, set `topbar`
+If your polybar is to be displayed on the bottom of the monitor, set `topbar`
 to `0`.

 Next, apply the [IPC patch](https://github.com/mihirlad55/dwm-ipc).
 There will